128technology/docs/docs/wan_telemetry_site_assign.md

     ![Site List](/img/wan_site_assign3_nomist.png)

-4. For conductor-managed routers (SSR Software version 5.4.x to 6.x) Make sure there is **no** checkmark in the **Manage Configuration from Mist** under **Manage Configuration**.
+4. For conductor-managed routers (SSR Software version 5.4.x and greater), make sure there is **no** checkmark in the **Manage Configuration from Mist** under **Manage Configuration**.
 The device will reach out to the conductor IP address specified during site creation to receive configuration information.

     If you are configuring a **Mist-managed** router (SSR Software version 6.x and above) place a checkmark in the **Manage Configuration from Mist** box.